 Scouts and adults who require medication should bring enough of the medication to last throughout camp, but only the amount of medication needed at camp.
 If requested, pharmacists will provide a second labeled container for medications so only the needed prescription can be sent to camp and the remainder can be kept at home.

 The taking of prescription medication and over-the-counter (OTC) is the responsibility of the individual taking the medication and/or that individual’s parent or guardian.
-Unit leaders should ensure that prescription medications for their Scouts are properly stored and administered.
+Ship leaders should ensure that prescription medications for their Scouts are properly stored and administered.

 BSA National Camping Standards (HS-508) states the following rules apply to storage and administration of medication: